Asian Recipes/ Dinner/ Japanese/ Recipes

 What is Tonkatsu?

-The name is made up of the words ton (meaning pig) and katsu (meaning cutlet).
+The name tonkatsu (豚カツ, とんかつ or トンカツ) is made up of the words ton (meaning pig, or in this case pork) and katsu (meaning cutlet).

 Like katsu curry, this version originated in Tokyo but much earlier, during the Meiji period.
-Nowadays, you’ll find tonkatsu almost everywhere, from restaurants to convenience stores!
+Nowadays, you’ll find tonkatsu just about everywhere in Japan, from restaurants and izakaya to convenience stores!

 What You’ll Need

-• Pork Cutlets – You can use pork fillet or pork loin steaks.
-Buy thin slices if you can, otherwise for thicker slices, simply pound them between two slices of baking paper using a meat tenderiser or rolling pin.
-Sub with chicken thigh, chicken breast, or firm tofu.
+• Pork Cutlets – You can use pork fillet, boneless pork chops or boneless pork loin steaks.
+Buy thin slices if you can, otherwise for thicker slices, simply pound them between two pieces of baking paper using a meat tenderiser or rolling pin.
+Sub with chicken thigh or chicken breast if you want to make chicken katsu instead.
+Or use firm tofu for a vegetarian-friendly alternative.

-• Panko – Japanese bread crumbs are larger and flakier than regular bread crumbs, giving you the crunchy golden coating that tonkatsu is known for.
+• Panko – Japanese bread crumbs are larger and flakier than regular bread crumbs, giving you the extra crunchy golden coating that tonkatsu is known for.
+Use regular breadcrumbs if that’s all you have.
+You could even use seasoned stuffing mix in a pinch.

 • Flours – You’ll need plain flour / all purpose flour and cornstarch / corn flour for extra crunch (sub potato starch or just use plain flour if that’s all you have on hand).
 Season with salt and pepper